Muse (band): 1994–1997: Early years

-First EPs and Showbiz (1998–2000)
+1998–2002: Showbiz and Origin of Symmetry

 After a few years building a fanbase, Muse played their first gigs in London and Manchester supporting Skunk Anansie on tour.
 They had a significant meeting with Dennis Smith, the owner of Sawmills Studio, situated in a converted water mill in Cornwall.
 He had seen the three boys grow up as he knew their parents, and had a production company with their future manager Safta Jaffery, with whom he had recently started the record label Taste Media.
 The meeting led to their first serious recordings and the release of the Muse EP on 11 May 1998 on Sawmills' in-house Dangerous label, produced by Paul Reeve.
 Their second EP, the Muscle Museum EP, also produced by Reeve, was released on 11 January 1999.
 It reached number 3 in the indie singles chart and attracted the attention of the radio broadcaster Steve Lamacq and the magazine NME.

 Later in 1999, Muse performed on the Emerging Artist's stage at Woodstock '99 and signed with Smith and Jaffery.
 Despite the success of their second EP, British record companies were reluctant to sign Muse.
 After a trip to New York's CMJ Festival, Nanci Walker, then Sr. Director of A&R at Columbia Records, flew Muse to the US to showcase for Columbia Records' then-Senior Vice-president of A&R, Tim Devine, as well as for American Recording's Rick Rubin.
 During this trip, on 24 December 1998, Muse signed a deal with American record label Maverick Records.
 Upon their return to England, Taste Media arranged deals for Muse with various record labels in Europe and Australia, allowing them control over their career in individual countries.
 John Leckie was brought in alongside Reeve to produce the band's first album, Showbiz (1999).
 The album showcased Muse's aggressive yet melancholic musical style, with lyrics about relationships and their difficulties trying to establish themselves in their hometown.